 happened to this part of the United States of America?
 Have you driven

-and without realizing it, gone back 300 years,
+time-warp, and without realizing it, gone back 300 years,

-or is it the people you've just seen who're stuck in a time warp?
+or is it the people you've just seen who're stuck in a time-warp?

-A quick enquiry at the nearest gas
+A quick inquiry at the nearest gas

 station gives you the answer; you are in Amish country, and the men and